SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Introduction

 \section{Introduction}

-Optical Coherence Tomography Angiography (OCTA) is an innovative and non-invasive imaging technique that enables the visualization of retinal microvasculature with high resolution and without needing dye injection \citep{wang2021deep}.
-This extension of Optical Coherence Tomography (OCT) provides qualitative and quantitative information about blood flow contrast in various retinal layers, making it a valuable tool for disease staging and preclinical diagnosis, including diabetic retinopathy and age-related macular degeneration \citep{liang2021foveal, lopez2023fully}.
-Due to its non-invasive nature and quick image acquisition, OCTA has gained popularity in ophthalmology, and its applications have expanded to other medical fields, such as dermatology \citep{li2022segmentation, lopez2023fully}.
+The retina has fascinated researchers and ophthalmologists due to its highly specialized nature.
+Optical Coherence Tomography Angiography (OCTA) is a non-invasive imaging technique that visualizes retinal microvasculature in high resolution without dye injection \citep{lains2021retinal, wang2021deep}.
+It provides qualitative and quantitative information about blood flow contrast in various retinal layers, making it a valuable tool for disease staging and preclinical diagnosis, including diabetic retinopathy and age-related macular degeneration \citep{liang2021foveal, lopez2023fully}.

-However, OCTA faces challenges related to image quality variation caused by factors like patient cooperation, media opacity, and motion artifacts \citep{wang2021deep, breger2022blood}.
-The specific retinal structures, such as the retinal vessels (RVs) and foveal avascular zone (FAZ), have been targeted for segmentation to aid in the detection and monitoring of retinal diseases \citep{liang2021foveal, hu2022joint, li2022rps}.
-Some computer-aided diagnosis (CAD) systems have also been developed, contributing to the clinical evaluation of various ophthalmic diseases \citep{lopez2023fully, vali2023cnv, meiburger2021automatic}.
+The specific retinal structures, such as the retinal vessels (RVs) and foveal avascular zone (FAZ), have been targeted for segmentation in research to aid in the detection and monitoring of retinal diseases \citep{hu2022joint, li2022rps}.
+Some computer-aided diagnosis (CAD) systems have also been developed, contributing to the clinical evaluation of various ophthalmic diseases \citep{vali2023cnv, meiburger2021automatic}.
 Researchers have been actively exploring deep learning-based methods for image quality assessment and segmentation with limited datasets to address these challenges and enhance the accuracy and efficiency of OCTA image analysis.

-Most deep learning segmentation methods related to OCTA are based on self-designed neural networks and modules.
-This requires training the model from scratch, which can lead to overfitting issues, especially in the case of small datasets like OCTA.
+Most models for OCTA segmentation have self-designed network modules and structures, often requiring training from scratch with specific datasets.
+Due to the generally small scale of existing OCTA public datasets, these methods are prone to overfitting.
 Foundational models have revolutionized artificial intelligence (AI) with extensive pre-training on web-scale datasets and powerful generalization.
 In various AI areas, including computer vision and NLP, large AI models are actively researched, fostering future advancements and breakthroughs \citep{zhang2023comprehensive, shi2023generalist}.